-- A Leader (and his army) have a Status of On Campaign if they have fought in any battle during the previous turn. - ♦ A Leader (and his army) have a status of In Garrison if they are the sole units in a Pacified region, and are thus serving as its garrison.
+- ♦ A Leader (and his army) have a Status of On Campaign if they have fought in any battle during the previous turn. - ◆ A Leader (and his army) have a status of In Garrison if they are the sole units in a Pacified region, and are thus serving as its garrison. - Leaders on Evade or in Prison cannot command troops.
+A Mutinous Leader is not counted for Troop Support.